ethersphere/ethswarm-nextjs/content/pages/grants.md

               - title: Copyright Delta
                 content: >-
-                  Copyright Delta wants to make it easy for copyright owners to host their own nodes on Ethereum Swarm and use it for digital rights management, administration and verification.
+                  Copyright Delta wants to make it easy for copyright owners to host their own nodes on Swarm and use them for digital rights management, administration and verification.
                 exchanges: false
                 bzzPrice: false